chmeghana0/crop-recommendation-system/README.md

 Note
 ---
 This project may require compatible versions of NumPy and Scikit learn, as the machine learning model was trained using specific library versions.

+## Key Learnings
+This project helped me understand:
+- Data preprocessing and feature scaling
+- Training and using machine learning models
+- Integrating ML models with Flask
+- Building and deploying a simple web application